Fiachna/terem-codetest/README.md

 ## Decisions

- - Opted for vanilla CSS over tailwind or the like to show I know my way around it
+ - Used tailwind as the design images show components which resemble tailwind styles extremely closely
  - Built mobile view first then added desktop modifications